-When making treatment plan decisions, patients are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option for all stages of meningioma.
 Your doctor can help you consider all your treatment options.
-To learn more about clinical trials, see the About Clinical Trials and Latest Research sections.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

-Treatment options and recommendations depend on several factors, including the type and grade of the tumor, possible side effects, and the patient’s preferences and overall health.
+Treatment options and recommendations depend on several factors, including the type and grade of the tumor, its location, possible side effects, and the patient’s preferences and overall health.

-More refined surgeries, a better understanding of the tumors that can be treated with chemotherapy, and precise delivery of radiation therapy have helped more patients with CNS tumors live longer and have a better quality of life.
+With continued research, more refined surgeries, a better understanding of the tumors that can be treated with chemotherapy, and precise delivery of radiation therapy have helped more patients with CNS tumors live longer and have a better quality of life.

 Learn more about making treatment decisions.

 Surgery is the removal of the tumor and some surrounding healthy tissue during an operation.
 For meningioma, it is the most common treatment.
-It is often the only treatment needed for a person with a noncancerous tumor that can be completely removed during surgery.
+And it is often the only treatment needed for a person with a noncancerous tumor that can be completely removed during surgery.
 For patients with a cancerous tumor or a tumor that cannot be fully removed during surgery, the treatment plan often includes radiation therapy and/or chemotherapy after surgery (see below).

 Blocking the blood vessels that feed the tumor may be performed before surgery to reduce bleeding.
 Surgery to the brain is done by removing part of the skull, a procedure called a craniotomy.
 A neurosurgeon is a doctor who specializes in surgery of the brain and spinal cord.
-After the surgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.
+After the neurosurgeon removes the tumor, the patient’s own bone will be used to cover the opening in the skull.

 There have been rapid advances in surgery for brain tumors, including cortical mapping to identify the areas of the brain that control the senses, language, and motor skills and enhanced imaging methods to give surgeons more tools to plan and perform the surgery.
 Talk with your doctors to learn about the specific techniques that your surgery will include, including the possible side effects and what you can expect during your recovery.